ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 ### Subnet Configs

 It is possible to provide parameters for subnets.
 Parameters here apply to all chains in the specified subnets.
 Parameters must be specified with a `{subnetID}.json` config file under `--subnet-config-dir`.
-AvalancheGo loads configs for subnets specified in `--whitelisted-subnet` parameter.
+AvalancheGo loads configs for subnets specified in [`--whitelisted-subnet` parameter](#whitelisted-subnets-string).

+Full reference for all configuration options for a subnet can be found in a separate [Subnet Configs](./subnet-configs) document.

 #### `--subnet-config-dir` (string):